pulkitsharmas/pulkitsharmas.github.io/index.md

 # Pulkit Sharma

 Helps Telecommunications and Media industry to harness the power of data they have.
-Also, loves to explore the city.
+Also, loves to explore the city. :heart:

 ### Technical Skills